beamkenya/ex_ussd_simulator/README.md

   service_code: "*456#"
 ```

-Start your phoenix server with `mix phx.server`
+Start your phoenix server with `mix phx.server`.
 Now you can visit [`localhost:5123`](http://localhost:5123) from your browser.

 ### Why doesn't the simulator run at `localhost:4000`?

 We wanted to separate the `ExUssdSimulator` dependencies from your project dependencies as much as possible.
 Your project potentially runs a "headless" phoenix endpoint, that is without Phoenix Views or templates or Phoenix LiveView.
-That is API endpoints only.
+That is, API endpoints only.

 The `ExUssdSimulator` however, depends on Phoenix LiveView, which also needs to be configured.
 We did not want you to configure LiveView only to use the simulator, which is why we start a separate endpoint for the simulator in the `:dev`-environment only.

 ## Development